GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 ==== Performance Evaluation
 <sec:ssl:multi_source:experiments:performance_eval>

-// TODO: we can not really compare with the original authors as they evaluated on real data.

-// TODO give the value we have chosen for E_a

-// TODO PR-curves

 *Impact of the number of sources.*
 As explained in @sec:ssl:multi_source:method:dataset, the dataset allows for dynamically selecting a subset of 0 to 4 sources at runtime.